Ajay Devgn Loses His Cool As He & Son Yug Get Mobbed During A Dargah Visit; Video Goes VIRAL!

 Ajay Devgn is one of the top-most actors in Bollywood who has been entertaining us with his acting chops for more than two decades.
 The superstar enjoys a massive fan-following and most of them can't wait to catch a glimpse of Ajay in real life.

 Recently, the Bollywood superstar paid a visit to the famous Ajmer Sharif dargah with his son Yug to seek blessings.
-The news of the father-son visiting the dargah spread like a wild fire and thousands of fans gathered outside the dargah to see Ajay and Yug.
+The news of the father-son visiting the dargah spread like wildfire and thousands of fans gathered outside the dargah to see Ajay and Yug.

-A video is going viral on social media where Ajay in a white and pink saafa, is seen covering his head and making his way through huge crowd.
-He is seen guiding his son who is ahead of him.
-However as soon as the mob starts pushing, the 'Raid' actor loses his cool and is seen reacting in anger.
+A video is going viral on social media where Ajay in a white and pink saafa, is seen covering his head and making his way through the huge crowd.
+He is seen guiding his son, who is ahead of him.
+However, as soon as the mob starts pushing, the 'Raid' actor loses his cool and is seen reacting angrily.

 Watch the video here.